codepath/android_guides/Drawables.md

 </shape>
 ```

-and then let's create a state list which describes the drawable to use in various list states in `res/drawable/states_selector_list.xml`:
+and then let's create a state list which describes the drawables to use in various list states in `res/drawable/states_selector_list.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>